naev/naev/Readme.md

 #### Terminology

-This does not necessarily reflect the official or commonly used terminology.

 Software and services that heavily rely on large language model or diffusion model technology to generate their outcomes are referred to as Artificial Intelligence (AI) or **Generative AI**.
 Some examples would be